-Stock-based compensation expense for employees was \$31.7 million for the three months ended October 29, 2022, and \$32.3 million for the three months ended October 30, 2021.
-Stock-based compensation expense is included in selling, general, and administrative expenses in our condensed consolidated statements of operations and comprehensive income.
+Stock-based compensation expense for employees was \$22.6 million and \$80.2 million for the three and nine months ended April 29, 2023 and \$31.6 million and \$96.3 million for the three and nine months ended April 30, 2022.
+As a result of the January 2023 Reduction in Force, described in Note 11, stock-based compensation expense decreased by \$4.4 million for the nine months ended April 29, 2023 due to forfeitures of previously granted awards above our estimate.
+Stock-based compensation expense is included in selling, general, and administrative expenses in our condensed consolidated statements of operations and comprehensive loss.

-As of October 29, 2022, the total unrecognized compensation expense related to unvested options and RSUs, net of estimated forfeitures, was \$243.3 million, which we expect to recognize over an estimated weighted average period of 2.4 years.
+As of April 29, 2023, the total unrecognized compensation expense related to unvested options and RSUs, net of estimated forfeitures, was \$138.6 million, which we expect to recognize over an estimated weighted average period of 2.1 years.
+The weighted-average grant date fair value of options granted during the nine months ended April 29, 2023, was \$2.93 per share.
+The weighted-average grant date fair value of options granted during the nine months ended April 30, 2022, was \$7.16 per share.

 We record stock-based compensation of stock options granted to employees by estimating the fair value of stock-based awards using the Black-Scholes option pricing model and amortizing the fair value of the stock-based awards granted over the applicable vesting period of the awards on a straight-line basis.
-During the three months ended October 29, 2022, and October 30, 2021, there were no options granted to employees.
+The fair value of stock options granted to employees was estimated at the grant date using the Black-Scholes option-pricing model with the following assumptions: